A baby born with teeth is pretty rare, but it can happen. Let’s take a look at how neonatal teeth happen and what it means to be born with teeth.

 - How many babies are born with a full set of teeth?

 - Do natal teeth fall out?

-Natal teeth are rare.
+First off, natal teeth are rare.

-They often pop through the lower gums, near the center of the mouth, where the central incisors would be.
+These natal teeth often pop through the lower gums, near the center of the mouth, where the central incisors would be.

-About 90% of them are regular milk teeth, while the remaining 10% are supernumerary (AKA extra) teeth.
+About 90% of them are regular milk teeth, while the remaining 10% are supernumerary (aka extra) teeth.

 Natal teeth are usually smaller than other kinds of primary teeth and are often pretty wobbly because they don’t have much of a root structure.